softwarewolves/softwarewolves-doc/README.md

-## Goals of softwarewolves:
+## Goals:

-- Having fun while coding!
-- Prove that your programming practices and technology choices are really good at quickly achieving business value.
+- Apply and adapt programming practices so that you achieve maximum value in simulated market conditions.
-- Share experiences on programming practices and learn from others
+- Share experiences on programming practices and learn from others.
-- Prove your favorite technology rules the world!
+- Have fun while coding!

+The softwarewolves coding contest aims to simulate real world conditions to provide a safe platform for experimenting with technology choices and development practices.

+During a contest, we create a hypothetical market place for bots that play the well-known werewolves party game.
+The session organizers have defined functionality for bots that they are prepared to 'pay' for.
+If and when this functionality is demonstrated, the team that delivers it is awarded the published price.

 ## Prerequisites:

 - Bring your computer